How to Make a Product Demo Video

 Appeal to Both Visual and Text-Based Learners

-A product demo video can also give instructions about how to use an item come to life.
+A product demo video can also give instructions on how to use an item come to life.
 It’s especially effective if you’re explaining directions that would be difficult for a person to refer to when using the product.
 The video for Veet In-Shower Hair Removal Cream does that especially well.
 It relies on both text boxes and a real-time demonstration to get the point across.

 The video stars a relatable woman who’s in her bathroom.
 It describes how easy it is to apply the cream and get results.
 As she goes through each step, a text box appears on the screen.
 That means the video applies to a wide audience because it helps both those who prefer to learn by text and those who learn by video.
 Also, a person could watch this clip on a mobile device while using the product for the first time.

 They can watch how the woman in the video applies the product.
-And then mimic her actions to get their own optimal results.
+And then mimic her actions to get their optimal results.

 Overcome a Common Challenge